Whitehawk: 1920 to World War II

 By the beginning of the 1920s, the Whitehawk area consisted mainly of pig farms, smallholdings and allotments.
-This would all change between 1920 and 1931 when Brighton Corporation, in common with local government authorities all over the country, began a program of slum clearances.
+This would all change over the next decade, when Brighton Corporation, in common with local government authorities all over the country, began a program of slum clearances.
 Alongside Manor Farm, Whitehawk was one of the areas used for new homes to house the residents.
 The homes were designed to have "all modern conveniences" including electricity, gas and running water.
 They also had gardens.
 This was a huge contrast to the small, back to back terraces in the town centre, which they replaced.
 Some people found it very difficult to adjust.
 This was partly because many of those moved earned their living as rag and bone men, conducting their business by horse and cart.
 This was hard to do from so far out of town.

 Between 1933 and 1937 the council estate was built.
 By 1937 there were nearly 1,200 houses in Whitehawk, all with gardens.

 East Brighton Park, at the Eastern extremity of Whitehawk, was home to the first Municipal Camping Ground, opened by the mayor of Brighton, Herbert Hone, in May 1938.
 It utilised buildings already at the site, formerly belonging to the Newhouse Farm.
 These buildings are thought to date from the late 18th century.

 The first Whitehawk Library opened in 1934 in front of the Primary School.
 In 1935 a lido was built on the seafront at Black Rock, a short distance from Whitehawk (via the eastern extremities of Brighton's Kemp Town seafront development).